 The Supplier (and its Subcontractors) shall not be entitled to include any uplift for risks or contingencies within its Day Rates.

 The Day Rates set out in the Pricing Matrix below shall be the rate for each Work Day for each DDaT Supplier Staff grade under the Role Family.

-[INSERT PRICING MATRIX WHICH SETS OUT ALL DDaT SUPPLIER STAFF DAY RATES]
+Please see embedded documents folder